aryoda/tryCatchLog/README.md

 # tryCatchLog

-An R package to improve error handling compared to the standard `tryCatch` function
+An R package to improve the error handling of the standard `tryCatch` and `try` function

 **Current version: 1.1.5 (Oct.
 2019).** See the [NEWS](NEWS.md) for the most recent changes.